Posted by Rachael Tom

 Carina does a lot to protect your privacy.
 Here's a list of what Carina does to protect you and what you can do to help create a respectful environment while searching for a new consumer or home care job.

 - You know how we ask you for your ProviderOne/IPOne, or last four of social security number, and date of birth to verify you?
-We use that data to verify that all clients are real Medicaid home care clients and that home care providers have worked for DSHS and SEIU 775 Training Partnership within the last year.
-For clients, once we verify you, we immediately delete this data.
+We use that data to verify that all consumers are real Medicaid home care consumers and that home care providers have worked for DSHS and SEIU 775 Training Partnership within the last year.
+For consumers, once we verify you, we immediately delete this data.
 Poof!
 You're protected.

 - All user entered data is stored and encrypted in a HIPAA compliant security layer in a cloud storage environment.
 (Translation: We protect all of your data in the same way that a doctor’s office protects your medical records.)

 - We never share your personal information with others, like last name, phone number, address or phone number.
 You decide when and/or if it makes sense to share these details about yourself.

 - Are you an IP?
 We only show your first name, first letter of your last name, your city, your availability that you’ve selected, your photo (if you uploaded one), your gender, your caregiving skills and preferences (pets, smoking, transfers, etc.), your hobbies and interests, languages you speak, and your most recent training and credential status.
 Your training and credential status is updated weekly.